Adams to Fitzgerald ……. p.1

 1: After being elected to the Geelong Council in 1852, Deering transferred his Theatre Royal lease to George Coppin, and effectively retired from the theatre.
 He died in Geelong in April 1856.

 2: Among the pantomimes attributed to Deering as an author were: Harlequin Jack Spratt (1844) and The Red Gnome of the Ruby Mines (1848).

 Born into a theatrical family, Olly Deering’s career of more than fifty years saw him acknowledged as a fine all-round actor who was painstaking with his preparation.
 Among his most acclaimed roles were Deacon Skinner (Struck Oil) and Nat Gould (The Flying Scud).
 He was also cast in two Luscombe Searelle comic operas – Bobadil (1884) and Isadora (1885).
-With a special bent towards comedy roles, Deering was a popular choice for pantomimes and burlesques, and he subsequently appeared in many significant productions – among them works by Garnet Walch, Walter Cooper, and Marcus Clark (including the controversial A Happy Land, 1880).
+With a special bent towards comedy roles, Deering was a popular choice for pantomimes and burlesques, and he subsequently appeared in many significant productions – among them works by Garnet Walch, Walter Cooper, and Marcus Clarke (including the controversial A Happy Land, 1880).
 He died in Sydney on 17 November 1906 from an apoplectic fit.